- Fee assured

 Please call the Bupa Eye Care team to find out more about and to pre-authorise your treatment on 0345 600 7267.

-Mr Geraint Williams is a consultant ophthalmologist specialising in corneal and external disease and cataract and refractive surgery and is the anterior segment lead for Worcestershire.
+Geraint Williams is a consultant ophthalmologist and specialises in cataract and refractive surgery and corneal & external eye disease.

 He is an honorary consultant ophthalmologist at University Hospitals Birmingham NHS Foundation Trust and an honorary clinical senior lecturer at the University of Birmingham.
 He teaches and examines medical students and his research interests include methods to detect inflammation and progressive scarring on the ocular surface, how the immune system responds to infection and how improved measurement such as imaging systems can help detect these responses.
 His further interests include the role of lasers in improving outcomes in cataract and corneal surgery.